Ni-Songhao/UnifiedReward/README.md

 ## 🔥 News
 Please leave us a star ⭐ if you find our work helpful.
+- [2025/3] 🔥🔥 We released all pair rank and point score inference codes in `./inference` directory.
 - [2025/3] 🔥🔥 We released the evaluation code in `benchmark_evaluation` directory.
 - [2025/3] 🔥🔥 We released image and video generation DPO code
 - [2025/3] 🔥🔥 We released image and video understanding DPO code